-Prerequisites: B or Better of 1.0 Credit of PE
+Prerequisites: B or Better of 1.0 Credit of PE Credits: 0.50 credit of Physical Education

-The purpose of this class is to explore some of the outdoor recreational opportunities that exist in both Sweet Home and the greater Oregon area, as well as some nontraditional activities.
+The purpose of this class is to explore some of the outdoor recreational opportunities that exist in both Sweet Home and the greater Oregon area, as well as some non-traditional activities.
 Daily participation is mandatory.
 Time outside of the school day is required for field trips.
 Students must have access to basic backpacking gear: backpack, sleeping bag and tent.